gaia-taipei/tw-firefox-weekly/Luke.md

     - Study partner's codebase

 * [Stingray]
-    - [Review] Bug 1141887 - [Stingray] apply focus manager to app window related UIs
+    - [WIP] Bug 1144069 - Keyboard isn't hidden by long pressing space key when focusing in an iframe with "designMode=On"